-If you are like many of the three million stutterers in this country, adequate clinical treatment will not be available to you.
+If you are like many of the 80 million stutterers worldwide, adequate clinical treatment will not be available to you.
 Whatever you do you'll have to be pretty much on your own with what ideas and resources you can use.
 (Sheehan)